When adult sexual abuse victims come forward with allegations of abuse, they

 so empathy is key—we must place ourselves in the victims’ shoes.
 It is only

 then that we can gain the understanding and compassion we need to be an asset

 This is what adult sexual abuse victims need you to know…

 We need you to know that abuse by therapists/clergy happens.
 It is not a rare occurrence, and it is not unique to us.

-It was quite the wake-up call then that I experienced seven years ago.
+Therefore, it was quite the wake-up when my Christian therapist manipulated and abused me.
 I had been molested before, many times, in fact, by various people over my lifetime, but never groomed and seduced by a predator, a sociopath who found my pain entertaining.
 Its effects were beyond devastating.

 For now, just know there are a lot of us.